insightsengineering/teal/README.md

 # Note

-Active development happens on the beta branch!.
+Active development happens on the beta branch!
 Please contribute to the beta branch.
 We use the master branch for R package releases (i.e. versions) only.